shanujaiswal/Practice_Project/Python/1) Python Notes.md

 --> Storing unique values in a collection.
 ![Set Methods](image-19.png)

+## Dictionaries

+--> A dictionary is an unordered, mutable collection of key:value pairs.
+--> Each key in a dictionary must be unique and immutable, while values can be of any data type.
+--> A dictionary can be created using curly braces {} or the dict() constructor.
+--> Each item in a dictionary consists of a key and its corresponding value, separated by a colon ":"
+--> Dictionaries are mutable, meaning their contents can be modified after creation.
+--> Keys in a dictionary must be unique.
+If a duplicate key is assigned a new value, it overwrites the previous value.
+--> Values can be accessed using their corresponding keys inside square brackets [] or with the get() method.
+--> Items can be removed using methods like pop(), popitem(), del, or clear().
+--> A dictionary can contain another dictionary as a value, creating a nested structure.
+--> data = {
+"names": ["Alice", "Bob", "Charlie"], # List inside dictionary "coordinates": (40.7128, -74.0060), # Tuple inside dictionary "details": {
+"age": 25,
+"city": "New York"
+}
+}

+print(data) # Printing the entire dictionary
+print(data["names"]) # List inside dictionary
+print(data["details"]["age"]) # Nested dictionary value

+variable_name["key1"],variable_name["key2"],variable_name["key3"]
+variable_name["key1"]= "Value" # To assign or add new --> To create new dict dict = {} # create empty dict.

 # Dictionary Methods

 --> A dictionary is a collection which is ordered\*, changeable and do not allow duplicates.(Python version 3.7, dictionaries are ordered.
 In Python 3.6 and earlier, dictionaries are unordered.)